5 ways to remove the sour milk smell from your car

 Spray the location of the milk spill with your enzyme cleaner.
 If you want that smell to disappear, wet the area well.
 That’s it – that’s all you have to do.

 If you want, you can brush the enzyme cleaner deep into the fabric with your soft-bristled brush.
-The enzymes break down the bacteria feeding on the milk, neutralizing the odour they produce.
+The enzymes break down the bacteria feeding on the milk, neutralising the odour they produce.

 If none of the above steps work, it’s time to go on the offensive.
 The area where the smell emanates from needs to be removed and cleaned thoroughly.